Don’t waste the media’s time with non-newsworthy details.

-There’s a difference between internal news that you share with your employees and your company’s board of directors and external news that’s worthy to share outside the walls of your company.
+There’s a difference between internal news that you share with your employees and your company’s board of directors, and external news that’s worthy of a share outside the walls of your company.
 As a public relations firm, we work hard to educate our clients about what news they should share with the media.
-Expecting your PR firm to pitch media outlets stories that aren’t newsworthy is mistake No. 13 on Axia Public Relations’ list of 15 mistakes companies make when hiring a PR firm.
+Expecting your PR firm to pitch media outlets stories that aren’t newsworthy is mistake #13 on Axia Public Relations’ list of 15 mistakes companies make when hiring a PR firm.

-There are 10 elements of news that you should use as a compass in determining if your news is relevant and newsworthy.
-Knowing these elements will save you from spending your PR firm’s time and energy on something that isn’t newsworthy.
+There are 10 elements of news that you should use as a compass in determining whether your news is relevant and newsworthy.
+Understanding these elements will save you from spending your PR firm’s time and energy on something that isn’t newsworthy.
 Trust your PR firm to help you decide what you should share.
-Chances are if it isn’t newsworthy to the media, it won’t be interesting to the public.
+Chances are if the media don't consider it newsworthy, it won’t be interesting to the public.